 \section{Quasisymmetric functions}

+In this section we review the basic set-up surrounding the ring of quasisymmetric functions.
+For a bounded labeled digraph we introduce the {\em rising} and {\em falling quasisymmetric functions} and relate these with a shift of the aforementioned rising and falling polynomials.
+We show the rising and falling quasisymmetric functions are Hopf algebra homomorphisms from the Hopf algebra formed by the linear span of bounded labeled acyclic digraphs to the quasisymmetric functions.
+We then reformulate Theorem~\ref{theorem_cd} in terms of the peak algebra.

-The connection between flag $f$-vectors of graded posets and quasisymmetric functions was developed in~\cite{Ehrenborg_Hopf}.
-The associated theory for edge labeled posets and quasisymmetric functions appears in the paper~\cite{Bergeron_Sottile}.
-The peak algebra was introduced in~\cite{Stembridge}, and the link between the peak algebra and the quasisymmetric functions of Eulerian posets was made in~\cite{Bergeron_Mykytiuk_Sottile_van_Willigenburg}.
-In this section we extend the theory of labeled posets to labeled digraphs and reformulate Theorem~\ref{theorem_cd} in terms of the peak algebra.
+The connection between flag $f$-vectors of graded posets and quasisymmetric functions was developed by Ehrenborg~\cite{Ehrenborg_Hopf}.
+The companion theory for edge labeled posets and quasisymmetric functions is due to Bergeron and Sottile~\cite{Bergeron_Sottile}.
+The peak algebra was introduced by Stembridge~\cite{Stembridge}.
+The link between the peak algebra and the quasisymmetric functions of Eulerian posets was made by Bergeron, Mykytiuk, Sottile and van Willigenburg in~\cite{Bergeron_Mykytiuk_Sottile_van_Willigenburg}.

 Let $\Sigma_{n}$ denote the set of all compositions of $n$, that is, all sequences $\alpha = (\alpha_{1},\alpha_{2},\ldots,\alpha_{m})$ of positive integers such that $\alpha_{1} + \alpha_{2} + \cdots + \alpha_{m} = n$.
 We form $\Sigma_{n}$ into a poset by defining the cover relation $(\alpha_{1},\ldots,\alpha_{i} + \alpha_{i+1},\ldots,\alpha_{m}) \prec (\alpha_{1},\ldots,\alpha_{i}, \alpha_{i+1},\ldots,\alpha_{m})$.
 Observe that the minimal element is the composition $(n)$ and the maximal element is the composition $(1,1, \ldots, 1)$.
-In fact, for $n \geq 1$, the poset $\Sigma_{n}$ is isomorphic to the Boolean algebra $B_{n-1}$.
+In fact, for $n \geq 1$, the poset~$\Sigma_{n}$ is isomorphic to the Boolean algebra~$B_{n-1}$.
 Note also that $\Sigma_{0}$ consists of the unique composition of the integer $0$.
 Especially, note that each composition $\alpha$ in the poset $\Sigma_{n}$ has a unique complement that we denote by $\alpha^{c}$.
 To find the complement, write the composition using commas, plus signs and $1$'s, and exchange the commas and plus signs.
 As an example, the complement of $(3,1,2) = (1+1+1,1,1+1)$ is $(1,1,1+1+1,1) = (1,1,3,1)$.
 Finally, let $\Sigma = \cup_{n \geq 0} \Sigma_{n}$.